learn-co-curriculum/react-hooks-npm-lab/README.md

 ## Getting Started

-Before we can create a `package.json` file, we'll need a project and a project folder to contain all the files.
-For this code-along, we'll be building out a clock application that changes color every second.
+Before we create our `package.json` file, take a moment to look at the `package.json` file that is already at the top level of the directory for this code-along.
+If you look at the "name" attribute at the top, you will see that it is the same as the name of the directory, `react-hooks-npm-lab`.
+This is the `package.json` file that belongs to this code-along; you **should not** make any changes to this file!
+Instead, we will build out a simple application **within** this lesson's directory and create a `package.json` file for that application.

-In this lesson, a sub-folder has been created for us to use, `color-clock`, that contains some basic starter files for a project.
+Note that this lesson's files include a sub-folder, `color-clock`, that contains some basic starter files for a project.
 If you look at `color-clock/index.html`, you'll see a script tag:

 ```html
 <script src="index.js" type="module"></script>